stylify/web/content/docs/unplugin/index.md

 Under the hood it uses [unplugin](https://github.com/unjs/unplugin).

 ## Installation

-Unplugin can be installed only via CLI like NPM or Yarn.
+Unplugin can be installed only via CLI like NPM or Yarn:
 ```
 yarn add @stylify/unplugin
 npm i @stylify/unplugin